-This course gives stakeholders involved in renovations for Homeowners Associations the necessary tools and insight to achieve energy efficiency that goes beyond label A. This training gives confidence in the possibilities to enter into renovations that aim to bring down living costs by using a performance guarantee.
+This course gives stakeholders involved in renovations for CAs the necessary tools and insight to achieve energy efficiency that goes beyond "label A".
+This training gives confidence in the possibilities to enter into renovations that aim to bring down housing costs by using a performance guarantee.